Buttermilk Pan Rolls

 - Have all ingredients at room temperature.
 Place ingredients in pan in the order listed.
 Select dough/ manual cycle.
 Do not use the delay timer.
 Check dough consistency after 5 minutes of kneading.
 The dough should be in a soft, tacky ball.
 If it is dry and stiff, add water, ½ to 1 tablespoon at a time.
 If it is too wet and sticky, add 1 tablespoon of flour at a time.
 At end of cycle, remove dough; follow shaping and baking instructions below.
 See our Bread Machine section for more helpful tips and information.

-- Have all ingredients at room temperature.
-Put dry mixture in processing bowl with steel blade.
+- Food ProcessorMethod: Have all ingredients at room temperature.
+Add 1 cup flour and all other dry ingredients to processing bowl with steel blade.
 While motor is running, add liquid ingredients.
 Process until mixed.
 Continue processing, adding remaining flour until dough forms a ball.

 Rising, Shaping and Baking